 This photo shows the relative size of the small and big houses.
 The smaller gingerbread house uses seven graham crackers.
 The large structure uses sixteen graham crackers, including some on the inside in order to provide stability.

-Though the photo show the finished side of the graham crackers on the outside, in retrospect, I would use the unfinished side as it is flatter and easier to decorate.
+Though the photo shows the finished side of the graham crackers on the outside, in retrospect, I would use the unfinished side as it is flatter and easier to decorate.

 The materials for building a gingerbread house are quite simple.
 You will need seven plain graham crackers for a small house and sixteen or more for a large house.